Commercial

 |---|---|---|

-| Security thermal | Perimeter, open-ground detection, difficult darkness or glare scenes | Farms, quarries, larger boundaries, remote yards. |
+| Security thermal | Perimeter, open-ground detection, difficult darkness or glare scenes | Farms, quarries, larger boundaries, remote yards |

-| Thermography thermal | Heat anomalies, electrical or plant monitoring, early fire-risk thinking | Industrial plant, switchboards, higher-risk process areas. |
+| Thermography thermal | Heat anomalies, electrical or plant monitoring, early fire-risk thinking | Industrial plant, switchboards, higher-risk process areas |

-| Bi-spectrum thermal | Sites that want both thermal detection and visible scene context | External industrial edges, fire-smoke use cases, harder outdoor approaches. |
+| Bi-spectrum thermal | Sites that want both thermal detection and visible scene context | External industrial edges, fire-smoke use cases, harder outdoor approaches |

-Use cases where Hikvision thermal is often justified
+Where Hikvision thermal is usually justified

 Thermal usually becomes easier to justify on farms, quarries, mining support sites, remote yards, larger open boundaries, difficult car-park or perimeter edges, and selected fire-risk or plant-monitoring jobs.
 It can also make sense where visible-light cameras are already in place but the site still struggles to detect activity early enough in darkness, smoke, or glare-heavy conditions.